hakimshifat/ONotes1/Presentation 2.md

 2. Definition of health
 3. what is meant by mental health

 Exactly One Years Ago.
-I was not a student of BUP.I had everything a person needed to be healthy.
+I was not a student of BUP.I had everything a person can normally need

 Speaker 2: Maisha Maliha

 4. importance of mental health
 5. examples of mental health conditions
 6. What causes these issues

 Speaker 3: Aurpy